riteshshukla04/react-native-sports-car/README.md

 - 🎨 **Fully Customizable UI**: Configure layouts and media items from TypeScript
 - 🚗 **Android Auto Integration**: Native `MediaBrowserServiceCompat` implementation
 - ⚡ **Real-time Controls**: Play, pause, seek, speed control, and more
-- 📱 **Event System**: Listen to playback state changes and media transitions
+- 📱 **Callback System**: React to playback state changes and media transitions (Nitro Modules)
 - 🖼️ **Image Caching**: Efficient artwork loading with Glide integration
+- 🚀 **Nitro Modules**: Built with the latest React Native architecture for better performance

 > **⚠️ Important**: Video content only plays in **parked mode** due to **Android Auto platform restrictions**, not module limitations.
 While driving, only audio from videos will play.
 >